-It’s got a local housing allowance rate of 550 pound a month which gives us a projected gross rental yield of 21% and that’s on a standard Vanilla Buy to Let which is fantastic and a great one to create and build a property portfolio with.
+It’s got a local housing allowance rate of 550 pounds a month which gives us a projected gross rental yield of 21% and that’s on a standard Vanilla Buy to Let which is fantastic and a great one to create and build a property portfolio with.

-Obviously as we’ve spoken throughout the training, our target typically is around 8% gross rental yield.
+Obviously, as we’ve spoken throughout the training, our target typically is around 8% gross rental yield.
 This particular property on first sight when we found it on the market with an estate agent so there is no cost in terms of finding the deal.

 It was on the market for anybody to go into the estate agency and buy.
 It was open and accessible to the whole of the market, gives us a fantastic rental yield.
 We bought it, not because of the potential discount.
 We bought it not because of the potential to add value with a refurbishment.

 It was just a solid, long-term Vanilla Buy to Let that, even at the original price of £46,500, still gave us a very good rental yield.
-Obviously a little bit of progress happened during the sales process where we got the price reduced even more so for those first couple of years until that maintenance kicks in we are going to have a much higher rental yield.
+Obviously, a little bit of progress happened during the sales process where we got the price reduced even more so for that first couple of years until that maintenance kicks in we are going to have a much higher rental yield.

 When that maintenance kicks in, obviously we’ll have some costs to pay to towards that which is going to reduce the net yield, or the gross yield as well and obviously we’ve got a little more invested in the deal but it’s still going to be anywhere between 31,000 and 46 1/2 thousand which was our original offer.

 Still a very good price, really so hopefully you can see on that deal how the figures have broken down and how it doesn’t take a slick marketing strategy to find all the deals.